 Insight is the unforgettable moment experienced by the scientist making a breakthrough; the composer hearing the new notes of a beautiful ballad; the sports star, with time seemingly standing still, scoring the winning point in the dying seconds of the game; the entrepreneur seeing a revolutionary idea; or the person who, in a moment of kindness, understanding, wisdom and common sense, forgives another human being after years of blaming and anger.

 Insight is the gateway to transforming our relationship with the world.

 THE LINKS JOINING VERTICAL INQUIRY, REFLECTION AND INSIGHT

 Vertical inquiry, reflection and insight have a lot in common.

-Vertical inquiry, without us realising, moves our gaze from our personal thinking towards what only can be described as impersonal (or arm’s-length) thinking.
+Vertical inquiry, without us realising, moves our gaze from our very personalised thinking towards what we can only describe as impersonal (or arm’s-length) thinking.

 Vertical inquiry invites us to pause and become reflective on even our most mundane assumptions about how life is for us or how it is for others.

 Reflection is, therefore, a natural progression from vertical inquiry.

 Reflection enables the individual to see that their thinking alone has kept them trapped in a worldview that is restricting their happiness and growth.

 Reflection allows freedom from ruminating on our systematic thinking.